xt8534/layer-register-log/README.md

-# layer-register-log
+# Lib/layer-sensor-lambdas
 Library or Layer that contains two functions:
- --`sensorizeLambdasRequest()`main function to sensorize lambdas request.
+*`sensorizeLambdasRequest()`main function to sensorize lambdas request.
---`collectLambdaExternalInvocationData()` support function to collect external invocation data and  add it to the function  sensorizeLambdasRequest().
+*`collectLambdaExternalInvocationData()` support function to collect external invocation data and  add it to the function  sensorizeLambdasRequest().
 ## Usage
 ```
 const registerLog = require('../registerLog');